jjn1056/Example-PlackStreamingAndNonblocking/README.md

 about streaming in a bit, but the key here is that the application is still a blocking application, even though it is using the delayed and even streaming response approach.
-If you want non-blocking, you have to take this a step further and involve an eventloop framework like L<AnyEvent>.
+If you want non-blocking, you have to take this a step further and involve an eventloop framework like [AnyEvent](http://search.cpan.org/perldoc?AnyEvent).
 Lets see what that would look like

     use strictures;